TabPFN-Wide: Continued Pre-Training for Extreme Feature Counts: Materials and Methods

-\textbf{Fine-tuning and continued pre-training improve performance on downstream tasks.} Fine-tuning, i.e., performing gradient updates using data from the target downstream tasks, is commonly used to adapt LLMs to application domains~\citep{christophe2024med,weyssow2024exploringparameterefficientfinetuningtechniques} and has been proposed as a best practice to compare models~\citep{zhang-trainbeforetest-2025}.
-Similarly, fine-tuning TabPFN in general~\citep{forestpfn,rubachev2025finetuningtabularfoundationmodels} or specifically performing parameter-efficient fine-tuning for context optimization~\citep{feuer-neurips24a} can improve performance on a single downstream task.
+\textbf{Fine-tuning and continued pre-training improve performance on downstream tasks.} Fine-tuning, i.e., performing gradient updates using data from the target downstream tasks, is commonly used to adapt LLMs to application domains~\citep{christophe2024med,weyssow2024exploringpeft} and has been proposed as a best practice to compare models~\citep{zhang-trainbeforetest-2025}.
+Similarly, fine-tuning TabPFN in general~\citep{forestpfn,rubachev2025finetuningtabularfoundationmodels} or specifically performing parameter-efficient fine-tuning for context optimization~\citep{feuer2024tunetables} can improve performance on a single downstream task.
 However, this requires a sufficient number of samples for this task.
 Continued pre-training, in contrast, does not use data from the target task but leverages tasks with properties similar to the target task.
 For example, Real-TabPFN~\citep{garg2025realtabpfnimprovingtabularfoundation}, further pre-trained on real-world datasets, shows significant improvements on real-world tabular benchmarks.
 We follow this direction, but instead of using real-world data, we study how to continue pre-training with synthetic data to scale TabPFN to extreme feature counts, far beyond what it has seen during pre-training.
 Because this involves sequential training, it is crucial to prevent the model from experiencing catastrophic forgetting~\citep{catastrophic_forgetting,measure_catastrophic_forgetting}.
 This could cause the model to perform significantly worse on tabular data within the original ranges of TabPFNv2.

-\section{Methodology}
+\subsection{Methodology}

-We propose a novel approach to extend the capability of tabular foundation models, like TabPFNv2, while preserving per-feature interpretability.
-We split our method into three components: First, we develop a prior to efficiently generate synthetic \HDLSS{} data.
-Second, we use this data to continue pre-training and, third, we study attention maps for feature-wise interpretability.
+We propose a novel approach to extend the capabilities of tabular foundation models, specifically TabPFNv2, while preserving per-feature interpretability.
+We split our method into three components: First, we develop a prior to efficiently generate synthetic HDLSS data.
+Second, we use this data to continue pre-training, and third, we study attention maps for feature-wise interpretability.